Marathon Pace Chart for All Levels

 Running Based on Effort Level

 Another option for marathon training is to run based on your effort level.
-If you have no past race times or if you’re not especially interested in your exact pace numbers, perceived effort level is a great training tool.
+If you have no past race times or if you’re not especially interested in your exact pace numbers, Rate of Perceived Exertion (RPE) is a great training tool.
 On a scale of 1 to 10, with 10 being the hardest (an all-out sprint), you can aim for an effort level of 5 for your marathon race.
-When you do speed work, you may aim for higher perceived effort, up to an 8 or 9 out of 10 for fast, short intervals.

 Setting Your Long Run Pace

-Another factor to keep in mind with your marathon pace is your long-run pace when you’re training.
+Another factor to keep in mind with your target marathon pace is your long-run pace when you’re training.
 Many people I coach think they need to do their long runs fast, at their goal marathon pace.
 This is usually not a good idea (unless you’re a very advanced or elite-level runner).
 Aim to do your long runs at a relaxed pace, at least 1 minute per mile slower than your race pace.
 Aim for a 4 to 5 effort level for your long runs.

 Most people do best with one long run per week, and a day of full recovery the following day.
 See my training tips for long runs for more strategies to help you perform better in your long runs.